-- Uninstall Ksplice
+- Uninstall Ksplice.

-- Install KernelCare
+- Install KernelCare.

-Download and run this script:
+- Download and run the following script:

-Run the command:
+- Run the following command:

 bash ksplice2kcare [YOUR KERNELCARE KEY]